BSL Launch Recite Me assistive technology myaccountMyAccount login image

 We have to hold and use a large amount of personal data, including sensitive data so we can provide services.
 This can be about current, past and prospective employees, suppliers and service users/customers.

-We can hold information such as your name, address and date of birth as well as more sensitive data where appropriate, about health, racial/ethnic origin or any criminal offences.
-The type of information we hold will depend upon the type of service we provide for the person.
+We may hold information such as your name, address and date of birth as well as more sensitive data where appropriate, about health, racial/ethnic origin or any criminal offences.
+The type of information we hold will depend upon the type of service we are providing.

 How we get personal information

 In most cases the information will have come from you when you apply for the service from us.
-However, sometimes it will come from a partner, legal representative, relative or other agency, such as the NHS.
+Sometimes it will come from a partner, legal representative, relative or other agency, such as the NHS.

 How we handle personal information